abozsa/ubuild-jekyll/index.md

   navigation: []
 - template: simple-footer
   block: footer-1
-  content: Made with ❤︎ in Canada
+  content: Made with ❤︎ in Switzerland

 ---